Block Basis Factorization for Scalable Kernel Matrix Evaluation

-In this section we will provide a heuristic method to produce near-optimal parameters for BBF.
-We take $n$ points $\mathcal{X}$, and a desired accuracy $\epsilon$ as input, and will compute the optimal number of clusters $k$, the index set for different clusters $\mathcal{I}$, and the estimated rank $r_i$ for the column basis of row $i$.
-Our goal is to find the parameters that can satisfy the desired accuracy while achieving the lowest memory cost.
+We present a heuristic algorithm to identify input parameters for BBF.
+The algorithm takes $n$ input points $\{\vecx_i\}_{i=1}^n$ and a requested error (tolerance) $\epsilon$, and outputs the suggested parameters for the BBF construction algorithm, specifically, the number of clusters $k$, the index set for each cluster $\mathcal{I}$, and the estimated rank $r_i$ for the submatrix corresponding to the cluster $\mathcal{I}$.
+We seek a set of parameters that minimizes the memory cost while keeping the approximation error below $\epsilon$.

-\textbf{Compute near-optimal ranks.} The diagonal block is the interaction of a cluster with itself, while the off-diagonal blocks are the interactions between clusters.
-It is natural to expect the rank of the off-diagonal blocks to be smaller than that of diagonal blocks.
-Therefore to achieve $\epsilon$ accuracy for all blocks, we only need to achieve that for all the diagonal blocks.
-If for each block $M_{i,j} \in \mathbb{R}^{n_i \times n_j}$, we have $\frac{\|\hat M_{i,j} - M_{i,j}\|_F^2}{\|M\|_F^2} \le \frac{n_in_j}{n^2}\epsilon^2$, then the reconstruction error will be bounded by $\epsilon$: \abovedisplayskip=3pt \belowdisplayskip=3pt